chrod/yt-status/README.md

 # yt-status

-Checking YT Bikes stock every couple hours gets old real quick.
-Recent bike inventory shortages have made it difficult to buy new bikes.
+Recent bike inventory shortages have made it difficult to buy new bikes and manually checking YT Bikes stock every couple hours gets old _real quick_.
 I had success in alerting on YT stock using this routine.
 Helped a friend actually get a bike last week.
 Posting this here; hopefully this little program is useful for someone.